DIPS-Tools/dips-local-dev/README.md

    After your Keycloak server is running:

    - Open the Keycloak dashboard.
-For the local bundled setup, use `http://localhost:9090`
+For the local bundled setup, use `http://localhost:9090` (it might take a minute after the docker image has been built, before this service is reachable)
    - Sign in with your Keycloak admin account
-   - Create the realm `dips_services`
+   - Create the realm `dips_services` (Manage realms --> Create realm, only set the `Realm name` required field)
    - Open `Realm settings` -> `User profile`
    - Add the user attributes
-     - `username`, `email`, `firstName`, and `lastName` are default attributes;
+     - No need to change `username`, `email`, `firstName`, and `lastName`, which are default attributes;
-     -  apart from these four attributes, create the following attributes:
+     -  apart from these four attributes, create the following attributes (only set the required attribute name field):
         - `user_type`
         - `organization`
         - `incorporation`